Five Powerful Ways to Demonstrate Employee Appreciation

-Employee appreciation is one of the best ways to retain a high-performing team and motivate a more productive workplace.
+Employee appreciation is one of the best ways to retain a high-performing team and build a productive workplace.
 Here’s how to show your employees you appreciate them.

-• True empathy requires that you step outside your own emotion to view things entirely from the perspective of the other person.
+True empathy requires that you step outside your own emotion to view things entirely from the other person's perspective. - Linda Marshall, Author of The Power of Emotion

 (If you feel like your productivity could use a boost, don’t miss this post)